 Sister Artists 2 is our second quilt initiative to connect fiber artists in the Global South with quilters in the North.
 It is built around 41 embroidered animal designs that were made at the height of the pandemic by women in the informal settlements of Kibera and Kangemi, in Nairobi.
 The participating partners in Kenya are the Tandaza Trust (Kibera) and the Kangemi Advocacy Self-Help Group.

 We first met the Kenyan sister artists when they produced embroidered stories for the Women’s World Quilt in Nairobi in November 2019.
-Many are single mothers and were already struggling with the challenges that come from living in overcrowded settlements.
-The COVID-19 pandemic has added greatly to the pressure.
+Many are single mothers and were struggling even before the pandemic.
+COVID-19 has added greatly to the pressure.

-As well as rewarding the Kenyan sister artists for their work, this project has also contributed to their well-being during the worst months of the pandemic by giving them a creative outlet for frustration and anxiety.
-Trainings also helped.
-They met several times – in the open air and wearing face-masks – and this allowed them to socialize with friends after weeks of lock-down and isolation.
-Several built friendships with the sister artists in the north who were turning their blocks into quilts.
-All of this provided therapy and raised morale at a difficult time.
+As well as producing an income for the Kenyan sister artists, this project has contributed to their well-being during a terrifying time.
+First, it has given them a creative outlet for anxiety.
+Meeting regularly for trainings – in the open air and wearing masks – allowed them to socialize with friends after weeks of lock-down.
+Several have made friends with the sister artists in the north who worked on their blocks.

-Late in 2020 the Kenyan sisters embarked on a third quilting adventure and signed up for a AP’s global program to tell their story of the COVID-19 pandemic through embroidery.
-They produced wonderful designs which were assembled into three spectacular quilts in the US and can be viewed here.
+Late in 2020 the Kenyan sister artists signed up for AP’s global program to tell their story of the COVID-19 pandemic through embroidery.
+They produced wonderful designs which were assembled into three spectacular quilts in the US.

-Caren was so impressed by her team’s enthusiasm that she registered the group as an association with the government.
-She expressed the hope that it could eventually advocate for better services in the overcrowded settlement and this is exactly what has happened.
-One of the quilts has been sent to Nairobi, where it is being used to make the case for vaccinations in the settlements as we report in this bulletin.
+Caren was so impressed by her team’s enthusiasm that she registered the group as an association with the government, in the hope that they could advocate for better services in the overcrowded Kangemi settlement.
+This is exactly what has happened.
+One of the COVID quilts has been sent back to Nairobi, where it helps the team to make the case for vaccinations in the settlements.